How I Work

 What ships with every governed engagement

-Every governed engagement ships as artifacts your team can inspect, inherit, and operate.
+Every governed engagement ships as artifacts your team can inspect, run, inherit, and operate.

 Connectivity